 Sarcophagus of Bellerophon: (above) reliefs on the lid; (below-left) detail of the front; (below-right) relief from the side showing a hunter (the reliefs have different depths similar to sarcophagi at Porto)

-According to the Greek myth Bellerophon was asked by the Lycian king Iobates to do him the service of destroying Chimaera, a fire-breathing monster.
+According to the Greek myth Bellerophon was asked by the Lycian king Iobates to do him the service of destroying Chimera, a fire-breathing monster.
 Before setting about his task, Bellerophon caught and tamed Pegasus, a winged horse.
 He then overcame Chimera by flying above her on Pegasus' back, riddling her with arrows, and then thrusting between her jaws a lump of lead which he had fixed to the point of his spear.
 Chimera's fiery breath melted the lead, which trickled down her throat, searing her vital organs (see a mosaic from Girona).
 The two scenes on the lid show Bellerophon leaving to begin his chase of Chimera (left) and being greeted by Virtue after having killed the monster, the lion's head of which lies on the ground (right).
 The relief on the box is related to Bellerophon too, but a detail shows the head a Roman soldier between those of two barbarian warriors.
 Rusadus, the town where the sarcophagus was found was a Roman military base and this might explain why a Roman soldier was portrayed.
 His helmet is decorated with a scorpion, the zodiacal sign of Emperor Tiberius and of the Praetorian Guard.
 The sarcophagus does not bear an inscription, but perhaps the important person for whom it was made had been an officer of the Praetorian Guard.

 Enfant à l'aiglon, boy of the eagle, was the name given to a bronze statue in a postage stamp issued in Algeria in 1952.
 It most likely portrays Ganymedes and Jupiter: Ganymedes was the most beautiful youth alive and therefore chosen by the gods to be their cup-bearer.
 It is said that Zeus, desiring Ganymedes also as his bedfellow, disguised himself in eagle's feathers and abducted him.